The 19th century in Koh Tao

-On June 18, 1899, His Majesty King Chulalongkorn – Rama V (1868 – 1910) visited Koh Tao, and had his initials carved on a large boulder at Laem Jor Por Ror on the southern end of Sairee Beach.
+On June 18, 1899, the King Chulalongkorn, Rama V (1868 – 1910), visited Koh Tao and had his initials carved on a large boulder at Laem Jor Por Ror, South end of Sairee Beach.
 It is now a place of reverence for residents.
 The whole lsland belong to the royal family, there is no real Thai or Foreigner owners of land in Koh Tao.
 The government allow short-term lease for businesses and long-term lease for agriculture.

 “The only joy each day is watching the sun set to the sea.
 It is a spectacular scene.
 The waves are light purple with an indigo sky.”

-In 1944, the prisoners were released and everyone returned back to the mainland leaving Koh Tao deserted once more.
+In 1944, the prisoners released and everyone return back to the mainland leaving Koh Tao deserted once more.

 1947 The First Pioneers in Koh Tao

 The twin brothers “Ta Euam and Ta Oh” came to Koh Tao.
 The first ‘’pioneers’’.
 They sailed in a traditional boat with two masts and handmade sails made of woven palm leaves and cloth.
 They brought with them a supply of rice, they cleared some land and used what was left of the demolished prison to build a temporary shelter.
 Later they brought their families and settled on the north of Sairee Beach.

 Others arrived to start a new life later on.
 They lived simply and sufficiently by fishing and cultivating the land for coconut plantations, rice paddies and orchards.
 At that time there was an abundance of turtles, so many in fact, hat at certain times of the year, the beach became black.

 In the middle of 1977, the first travellers came to dive and explore the undiscovered and pristine underwater world.
 They arrived on fishing boats that transported coconuts.
 They had to walk through a dense forest to go anywhere on the island.

 1984 The First resort on Koh Tao